Arabian Wolf: Profile and Information

 Arabian Wolf

-Arabian wolves were once found throughout the Arabian Peninsula, but now they live only in small pockets in southern Israel, southern and western Iran; Jordan, Yemen, Saudi Arabia, Oman, and some part of the Sinai Peninsula in Egypt.
+Arabian wolves were once found throughout the Arabian Peninsula.
+Still, now they live only in small pockets in southern Israel, southern and western Iran, Jordan, Yemen, Saudi Arabia, Oman, and some parts of the Sinai Peninsula in Egypt.

 In Oman, wolf populations have increased because of the law against hunting, and they may naturally restore themselves in certain areas within the region.

-In Israel, a total of 100 – 150 Arabian wolves were found across the Arava and the Negev.
-Both Egypt and the United Arab have a captive breeding program, and the wolf is conserved in Israel and Oman, but elsewhere, its future is still uncertain.
+In Israel, 100 – 150 Arabian wolves were found across the Arava and the Negev.
+Egypt and the United Arab have a captive breeding program, and the wolf is conserved in Israel and Oman, but its future is still uncertain elsewhere.

 Leave a Reply